kingcsharp/test-todo-backend/README.md

 # To do app - backend created by Rasmus

+This project was designed using Domain-Driven Design principles

 This is the backend for a group todo application

 ## Archtecture